Agenda for change - pay rates

 Band 5

-Examples of roles at band 5 (includes many newly qualified clinical professionals) - operating department practitioner (ODP), podiatrist, learning disability nursetherapeutic radiographer and ICT test analyst
+Examples of roles at band 5 - ICT test analyst and many newly qualified clinical professionals such as nurseoperating department practitioner (ODP), podiatrist and therapeutic radiographer

 Band 6

-Examples of roles at band 6 - school nurse, experienced paramedichealth records manager and clinical psychology trainee.
+Examples of roles at band 6 - school nurse, experienced paramedicestates officerhealth records manager and clinical psychology trainee.

 Band 7